 Tin is also lightweight, durable and fairly resistant to corrosion.
-Those qualities make tin a good candidate for use in solder, as well as tinplate, chemicals, brass and bronze and other niche areas.
+Those qualities make tin a good candidate for use in solders, as well as tinplate, chemicals, brass and bronze and other niche applications.

 Understanding the many uses for tin is essential for investors interested in the metal.
-After all, in order to get a grasp of supply and demand dynamics, it’s important to know what exactly tin is used for, and how much tin those applications require.
+After all, in order to get a grasp of tin supply and demand dynamics, it’s important to know what exactly tin is used for, and how much tin those applications require.
 With that in mind, here’s a brief overview of the various uses for tin.

 Uses for tin: Solder

 As the above chart from the International Tin Association shows, tin is mainly used in the production of solder.
 In 2020, solder accounted for nearly half of tin consumption at an impressive 48 percent.
 This is a long-running trend, as approximately 50 percent of tin output has gone toward solder since 2005.

 Solder is a fusible metal alloy that’s used to join metal workpieces.
 It can be made in various ways, but often is a lead-tin alloy.
 In these alloys, tin concentrations range from 5 to 70 percent by weight, with tensile and shear strengths increasing at higher levels of concentration.

 The next most used application for tin is in chemicals.
 In 2020, 17 percent of tin went towards chemical compounds of tin, with organotin compounds, the most widely used worldwide, taking the largest share.

 But what exactly are organotin compounds?
 Explained most simply, they are chemical compounds based on tin with hydrocarbon substituents.
 Typically, these compounds are used in the manufacturing of food packages, paint, pesticides, plastics and plastic pipes.